9 Super Effective and Simple Time Management Strategies to Make the Most of Your Potential

 - Finish things: get into the habit of completing tasks (lots of people start things, but few finish what they start).
 Every day, start on your most important task and stay with it until it’s done.

-When you have a list of tasks to do and you choose to do your most important task and you complete it, you get an endorphin rush and feel amazing.
+When you have a list of tasks to do and you choose to do your most important tasks and you complete them, you get an endorphin rush and great feeling of accomplishment.
+This increases your self confidence, your attitude toward life and positively affects everything else you do.

 By doing the hardest things first, you will double your productivity, you’ll get more opportunities, you’ll rise to the top 1%, you’ll feel like a winner and the best part is, it’s very simple to do.